NirajanKhadka/Tracking-User-Engagement-SQL_EXCEL_PYTHON/Readme.md

 ## Hypothesis

 We conducted hypothesis testing to determine if student engagement in Q2 2022 was significantly higher than in Q2 2021.
-The null hypothesis and alternative hypothesis were defined as follows:
+The null hypothesis and alternative hypothesis were defined as follows

-Null Hypothesis (H₀): There is no significant difference in engagement between Q2 2021 and Q2 2022.
+**Null Hypothesis (H₀)**: There is no significant difference in engagement between Q2 2021 and Q2 2022.
-Alternative Hypothesis (H₁): Engagement in Q2 2022 is higher than in Q2 2021.
+**Alternative Hypothesis (H₁)**: Engagement in Q2 2022 is higher than in Q2 2021.
 ---